CCrocilla/quiz-for-fun/README.md

 <details>
     <summary>Description</summary>

-- User can use this website to play quiz.
+- Users can use open this website to play trivia quizzes.
-- Users should be able to read the Instruction
+- Users should be able to read Instructions/Rules.
-- Users should be able to to start a new game.
+- Users should be able to start a new game.
+- Users should be able to enter their usernames.
+- Users should be able to select different type of difficulties.
 - Users should be able to select different type of categories.
-- Users should be able to select different type of difficulties.
+- Users should be able to navigate to the Scores and Contact Us pages.
-- The home page also provides information about the history and rational of the website.

 </details>